gdgturkiye/rollcall-app/README.eng.md

 # Roll Call Application

-This application is developed event registration tasks.
+This application is developed for event registration tasks.
 A simple Meetup API integration is present.

 ## Major Features